 Response: Positive feelings about a brand

-A good designer will incorporate features of an stimuli into their design.
-This might include a beautiful flower, pleasant colors, or even physically attractive models.
+A good packaging designer will incorporate an unconditioned stimulus in their imagery, like a beautiful flower, pleasant colors, or even physically attractive models.
 A lot of times the unconditioned stimulus will have no logical connection to the product at all.

 That’s not important.
 The goal is for the consumer to associate the positive packaging with positive brand recognition.
 When the consumer sees the package, the positive feelings from those images will automatically be activated and associated with the product.